How To Brand Yourself in 7 Steps

 Related: What Is Personal Branding?

 Your personal brand is defined by who you are as a professional and what makes you different from other people.
 Consider using these steps to successfully brand yourself:

+Be specific about your brand by establishing a unique voice for your product or service.
 Determine what qualities you possess that your competitors don’t.
-Knowing what you can do better or more effectively and highlighting those abilities can get you one step further to building a successful personal brand.
+Knowing what you can do better or more effectively and highlighting those abilities is foundational to building a successful personal brand.

-This implies doing some research on potential competitors and objectively comparing their results to yours.
+Part of the process of defining your voice is to research potential competitors and objectively compare their results to yours.
 For example, you may discover that you have a unique way of completing a typical work-related task from other professionals in your field.

 Once you have built the foundation of your brand by defining yourself, your objectives and your chosen platforms, you can start building an audience and a reputation.
 The purpose is to convince the people interested in your brand that your skills are valid and your claims are backed by strong expertise.

-This includes being active in your professional community and establishing a reputation for being accurate and knowledgeable.
-For example, if your main area of expertise is economics, you can build an audience and a reputation by creating a blog, in which you express your economics-related ideas, and sharing it in relevant social media groups.
+Building a reputation also includes being active in your professional community and establishing a reputation for being accurate and knowledgeable.
+For example, if your main area of expertise is economics, you can build an audience and a reputation by creating a blog in which you express your economics-related ideas and share them in relevant social media groups.

 Analyzing your competition depends on your area of expertise, but in most cases, you can do it through online research.
 If, for example, you are a marketing professional in the automotive industry, you can analyze your competition by studying major marketing campaigns conducted by other car manufacturers.

 7. Get feedback